 Before you hit the big 3-0, plan a solo trip.
-You can start with a small road trip in your country or book a ticket to a faraway place you’ve been dreaming of.
+You can start with a small road trip to your country or book a ticket to a faraway place you’ve been dreaming of.
 Whichever you decide, you’ll find that solo travel empowers you.
-You get to decide what you want to see, when you’re going to see it, if you’re going to sleep in late, where to eat, and so much more!
+You get to decide what you want to see when you’re going to see it if you’re going to sleep in late, where to eat, and so much more!

-Check out my all of my posts on solo travel!
+Check out all of my posts on solo travel!